 - After clicking “Create Channel”, you are now the proud owner of a YouTube Channel!

-Sub-step 2: Channel Personalization: Design and Layout
+Sub-step 2: Design and Layout

 Customizing your YouTube channel is a fun and creative process.
 This is where you establish your brand’s visual identity and make it attractive to your target audience.

 - Channel Logo: Navigate to your YouTube channel’s home page and click on “Customize Channel”.
 Hover over the blank profile picture and click on “Edit”.
 You can choose to upload an image from your computer or choose from your pre-existing Google photos.
 Choose an image that represents you or your brand.